Keith-S-Thompson/how-to-c-response/README.md

-# A critique of ["How to C in 2016"](https://matt.sh/howto-c) by "matt"
+# A critique of ["How to C in 2016"](https://matt.sh/howto-c) by [Matt Stancliff](http://matt.sh)

 ## Keith Thompson Sat 2016-01-09

-"matt" (whose web site does not mention his last name as far as I can tell) has written an article "How to C in 2016".
+Matt Stancliff, an engineer on Redis, has written an article "How to C in 2016".
 It's been linked to from [Reddit](https://www.reddit.com/r/programming/comments/400v0b/how_to_c_as_of_2016/) and from [Hacker News](https://news.ycombinator.com/item?id=10864176);